Code-Institute-Submissions/milestone-one-5/README.md

 * If you take a look at this initial site mockup you'll see both my initial idea, and the idea that eventually became the landing page for the site.
 * <a href="https://github.com/Jays-T/milestone-one/tree/master/wireframes/ms1-mockup1.pdf">Initial site mockup</a>
 * You'll see my initial idea, noted as Darwiche Idea 1 in my site mockup, is quite different to my final design for the site.
-* As I thought about the site from a 'User' perspective I wanted to create a cleaner landing page with a light comfortable feeling.
+* As I thought about the site from a 'User' perspective I decided that I wanted to create a cleaner landing page with a light comfortable feeling.
+* While I went for lighter colors on the landing page instead of a perhaps expected darker landing page, I didn't want to lose the feeling of this being a Rock Band site.

-* My decision to go with a smooth scrolling/fixed background image 'Parallax' effect was made when I saw these projects:
+* My decision to go with a smooth scrolling/fixed background image 'Parallax' effect was made when I saw, and was inspired by, these projects:
   * https://fabibrachetta.github.io/kuua/
   * https://code-institute-org.github.io/ucfd-example-project/#about